A young girl is pursued by heretics to sacrifice to their demon, and is saved by a heretic to the heretics.

 Thus the title of this movie – though it aims to evoke a horrific cult – only makes me laugh, because whatever it is they’re worshipping is no better or worse than the horrific cult they abandoned, christianity.
 And then for one of their cult to go against them and rescue the girl they have marked for sacrifice – well, like Jeopardy, that’s Double Heresy!

-The sacrifice is Gloria (Nina Kiri, a young brunette with come-hither eyes not unlike Margaret Qualley), saved on the altar by Thomas (Ry Barrett, young big guy not unlike David Harbour) because he thought she was “an angel” (hey, whatever keeps you from being stabbed, I guess).
-Ex-communicated from the heretical cult for his act of, uh, heresy, now Thomas kidnaps Gloria to save her from the cult again.
-The person hunting Gloria?
-Her girlfriend [yes, Movie Maniacs, lesbo action!
-Hooray for woke Millennials!]
-Joan (Jorja Cadence, a plain redhead who wishes she was Emma Stone).
+The sacrifice is Gloria (Nina Kiri, a young brunette with come-hither eyes not unlike Margaret Qualley), saved on the altar by Thomas (Ry Barrett, young big guy not unlike David Harbour) because he thought she was “an angel” (hey, whatever keeps her from being stabbed, I guess).
+Ex-communicated from the heretical cult for his act of, uh, double heresy, Thomas now goes on the run with Gloria, with the cult pursuing them.
+The main hunter?
+Gloria’s girlfriend, Joan (Jorja Cadence, a plain redhead who wishes she was Emma Stone).
+[Also: lesbo action!
+In a B-movie?
+Brava!]
 Through Gloria’s sacrifice, Joan aims to conjure a demon named Abaddon.
 As you can guess, it’s one of those movies laboring under the weight of its own retarded religious logic, and barely watchable only because everyone in it looks like somebody else more qualified.

 When movie opens on Gloria’s aborted sacrifice, it immediately loses cred with me because – she’s not naked.